logaretm/villus/docs/content/guide/plugins.md

 <doc-tip>

-Calling `useResult` mutliple times in the pipeline (by multiple plugins) won't have an effect on the end result, the very first `useResult` call will set the operation response, any subsequent calls are ignored.
+Calling `useResult` multiple times in the pipeline (by multiple plugins) won't have an effect on the end result, the very first `useResult` call will set the operation response, any subsequent calls are ignored.

 </doc-tip>